Stocks on tenterhooks as uncertainty rules ahead of Trump tariffs

 "We'd argue the potential is in fact higher for the 2 Apr deadline to introduce even more uncertainty - and hence prolonged broad-based weakness in leading indicators," they said.

-Chinese tech giant Xiaomi swung slightly higher in Hong Kong to claw back some of Tuesday's fall of more than five percent that came after it confirmed one of its electric vehicles was involved in an accident in China that reportedly left three people dead.
+Chinese tech giant Xiaomi dropped three per cent in Hong Kong, extending Tuesday's fall of more than five per cent after the firm confirmed one of its electric vehicles was involved in an accident in China that reportedly left three people dead.